ts-oh/calculator/README.md

   - [x] Make it look nice!

-- Future Plans:

-  - [ ] update to a more comprehensive README.

-### Comments
+### Lessons/Comments

-> This was first calculator attempt using an array in the logic.
-Overall it was good experience in learning however my approach was too complex weaving through various array methods.
-In the end I found a simpler logic of using variables to store inputs.
+This was my first time building a calculator using 🍦JS.
+My first attempt was using an array in the logic to store numbers and operators.
+However, my approach was too complex weaving through various array methods.
+Later on I found a simpler logic of using variables to store inputs.

+Overall, it was good experience learning about DOM manipulation, conditionals, building functions to pass arguements and recieve parameters.